 I married when I was eighteen, and four days later my husband and I hopped on a plane headed for Honduras, Central America, to work as missionaries on the small island of Roatan.
-My parents and two brothers were not far behind us, all of us together stepping out in faith to serve God and others the best way we knew how.
+My parents and two brothers were not far behind us, all of us together, stepping out in faith to serve God and others the best way we knew how.
 In the days leading up to the missionary journey my mom and dad planned a beautiful wedding for my husband and me, and they also systematically sold or gave away EVERYTHING they owned.
 I was still living at home, and I saw my room empty, a little at a time, one trinket and garment at a time.
 Cars, furniture, dishes, appliances, tools, all of it…gone.
-When everything was done my family was driven to the airport by a close family member with everything they owned packed in six suitcases.
+When everything was done my family was driven to the airport by a close family member with everything we owned packed in six suitcases.
 I stored my wedding gifts, but everything else was gone.
 Slade and I had two packed suitcases to our name.

 I cannot exactly describe the impact that this emptying had on me.
 When I read the stories of the saints who gave away all they owned I can sort of relate.
 Of course, my journey did not continue in this way, but I do know what it feels like to own practically nothing.
 I also know what it feels like to give away a life, to leave a certain kind of life for one that is completely different all because you want to serve God or someone else.
 It’s not as romantic as you may think.

 I remember those early years of marriage, and sometimes now when I set in my beautiful home filled with pretty things I cry.
 I cry because I know the joy of giving far outweighs receiving, and I wonder if my knowing makes me more responsible.
-What I have seen with my eyes, people who are joyful in severe poverty, people who love God living in a cardboard shack on the edge of the dump, uneducated people who love their children and keep dirt floors impeccably clean and worship even though they cannot read and wash there clothes by the sea and share even though they have nothing and struggle with preventible illnesses and walk to church and try to give strangers the pictures off their walls just because they mentioned it was pretty.
+What I have seen with my eyes, people who are joyful in severe poverty, people who love God, living in a cardboard shack on the edge of the dump, uneducated people who love their children and keep dirt floors impeccably clean and worship even though they cannot read and wash there clothes by the sea and share even though they have nothing and struggle with preventable illnesses and walk to church and try to give strangers the pictures off their walls just because they mentioned it was pretty.
 See, my crying is not because these people I saw were suffering, it is because they were joyful.

 In America our excess makes us sad.
 However, the Church provides for the spiritual bliss of both the rich and poor.
 Almsgiving connects these two peoples in a very genuine and real way.
 One gives and the other receives only to discover that the giver receives and the receiver gives.
-It is a wonderfully kind and loving relationship that is made possible through almsgiving.

 Three ways I teach heartfelt almsgiving to my children: